 Uniontown & Dahmen Barn

-South of Pullman and just north of Uniontown you’ll find the Dahmen Barn.
+South of Pullman and just north of Uniontown, the Dahmen Barn is an often-photographed attraction along the byway.
 Built in 1935, this stately barn was home to a commercial dairy until 1953.
 It’s easily recognized by its iron fence made of wheels and gears from farm and steam equipment.
-In 2004, the Dahmen family donated the barn to the Uniontown Development Association, which restored it so it could be used as a center for Palouse-area artists.
-It opened to the public in 2006 and has since been known as Artisans at the Dahmen Barn.
-Stop in and browse among ceramics, paintings, jewelry, and quilts.
+Today, it’s a center for creatives and known as Artisans at the Dahmen Barn.
+Stop in and browse ceramics, paintings, jewelry, and quilts.

 In Uniontown, a small community of farmers and artists, stop by the Wawawai Canyon Winery to sample bold Washington red wines from grapes grown in nearby Wawawai Canyon.
 Winemaker Ben Moffett planted the first vines here in 1994, and Wawawai became the first commercial winery in Whitman County since prohibition.